jsturtevant/docker-azure-fundamentals-workshop/labs/lab1/Hands-on-with-containers.md

     Exit the container by using ```Ctrl-p  +  Ctrl-q```.

-9. Lastly, we can take a low-level dive into our Docker container using the docker inspect command.
+9. Lastly, we can take a low-level dive into our Docker container using the ```docker inspect``` command.
 It returns a JSON hash of useful configuration and status information about Docker containers.
 We won't go into detail here but it is a useful command to know.
 Take a look at it.
-What information to you recognize?
+What information do you recognize?

 	```
 	$ docker inspect my-ubuntu
 	```

 ## Wrap up
-To wrap up the command kill all the running containers and clean up.
+To wrap up, lets kill all the running containers and clean up.
 Note the ```docker system prune``` should only be used in environments where you want to throw away old containers.

 ```
 $ docker stop $(docker ps -q)  #on windows use: FOR /f "tokens=*" %i IN ('docker ps -q') DO docker stop %i